sebastianecheverrir/ElasticConstantsTensor/README.md

 The process is as follows:

 1. Run the bash script `ElasticConstants.sh`.
-This script generates 24 folders, each one containing the initial structure with a different deformation appplied to it.
+This script generates 24 folders, each one containing the initial structure with a different deformation applied to it.
+Four independent deformations of `[-0.01 -0.005 0.005 0.01]` are applied  along the directions  `[11 22 33 23 13 12]`.

 2. Go to each folder and run the Abinit calculations